burger icon

 Rolling over: the 3x must-know

-There's this classic, slightly annoying, but normal rule: you gotta roll your deposit over three times before you can withdraw.
-So, if you tip in $100, you'll need $300 of play (pokies, tables, whatever) before payout.
+There’s this classic, slightly annoying, but normal rule: you gotta roll your deposit over three times before you can withdraw.
+So, if you tip in A$100, you’ll need A$300 of play (pokies, tables, whatever) before payout.
 If not?
-You'll be walloped with a random fee or have your cash withheld for more checks.
+You’ll be walloped with a random fee or have your cash withheld for more checks.
 VIPs may cut a deal after a chat with a manager.
 Details for game types?
 Flick to the terms.

 By the way, bonus wagering?
 Sits separately.
 So, a 45x bonus churn doesn’t knock off your main 3x rollover.
 Got tripped up by that-don't make my mistake.
 For newbie help: check the FAQ.
 Remember, casino is for a thrill, not to fund your mortgage.